Expected Tight Bounds for Robust Training: Methodology

 \end{proposition}

-Proposition \ref{proposition_random_mat} implies that as the number of hidden nodes $k$ increases, the expectation of the right hand side of the inequality assumption in Theorem \ref{thm:tightness_thm2} grows more negative, while the left hand side of the inequality is zero in expectation when $\mathbf{b}_1\sim\mathcal{N}(\mathbf{0}_k,\mathbf{I})$.
-In other words, for Gaussian zero-mean weights $(\mathbf{A}_1,\mathbf{b}_1)$ and with a large enough number of hidden nodes $k$, the assumption is satisfied.
-All proofs and detailed analyses are provided in the \textbf{appendix}.
+Proposition \ref{proposition_random_mat} implies that as the number of hidden nodes $k$ increases, the expectation of the right hand side of the inequality assumption in Theorem \ref{thm:tightness_thm2} grows more negative, while the left hand side is zero in expectation when $\mathbf{b}_1\sim\mathcal{N}(\mathbf{0}_k,\mathbf{I})$.
+In other words, for zero-mean Gaussian weights $(\mathbf{A}_1,\mathbf{b}_1)$ and with a large enough number of hidden nodes $k$, the assumption is satisfied.
+Furthermore, it is common to regularize network weights while training with an $\ell_2$ regularizer; encouraging the weights to follow a zero-mean Gaussian distribution.
+We show empirical evidence of this on MNIST and CIFAR10 in the \textbf{Appendix} along with all the proofs and detailed analyses.